Strengthening Families Alaska: State Profile

 Deepening Knowledge and Understanding

-The Strengthening Families framework has been embedded in several professional development systems and will be included in the new Early Childhood Professional Development Core Knowledge document.
+The Strengthening Families framework has been embedded in several professional development systems and is included in the Early Childhood Professional Development Core Knowledge document.
 Embedding the information in professional development efforts such as university courses, CCR&R training, workshops at regional conferences and specific training to organizations has been key.
 In 2012, the Protective Factors Framework was integrated into the training for child protection staff.
+The Child Welfare Academy at the University of Alaska is a key partner and provides a 2-day training entitled "Bringing the Protective Factors Framework to Life in Your Work" to programs and communities across the state.
+The Strengthening Families training is now incorporated in the 2016-2021 Early Childhood Comprehensive Systems Impact project.

 Shifting Practice, Policies and Systems

-As Strengthening Families Alaska has matured, it has expanded its reach into new systems and program service areas.
+As Strengthening Families Alaska matured, it expanded its reach into new systems and program service areas.
 Expansion has included reaching providers that are focused on school-aged children and their families, schools, child protective services, Part C/Early Intervention providers, home visitors, and mental health clinicians.
-Early childhood partnerships in local communities are using the framework to guide their activities and planning.
-In addition, the Alaska Governor’s Domestic Violence initiative, “CHOOSE RESPECT,” has partnered to distribute materials and messages about the protective factors.
+Strengthening Families Alaska is now working with whole communities to embed this approach in their collective impact efforts to strengthen families and prevent child maltreatment.

-Several major evaluations have been conducted on early childhood programs utilizing the Strengthening Families approach in Alaska.
+Several major evaluations have been conducted on early childhood programs and community based services utilizing the Strengthening Families approach in Alaska.
 The evaluations have focused on changes in staff knowledge, program practice changes and resulting parent changes and benefits.
 All evaluations found significant improvements in program practices, staff knowledge and parental protective factors.
-An evaluation also examined the methodolgy used to support Strengthening Families programs.
+An evaluation also examined the methodology used to support Strengthening Families programs.
 Regular coaching has been determined to be an especially effective method of creating real, lasting program change.

 Alaska will continue to support and deepen the work of existing programs and provide training and support to new programs and interested parties.
 Alaska will explore the alignment of Strengthening Families protective factors with Alaska Native values and the use of community conversations as a way to support the building of strong, supportive communities around the state.
 The Collective Impact Approach will be evaluated as a strategy for broad and lasting change in rural areas of the state.